alxhghs/my-personal-page/src/blog-posts/ellipsis.md

 The `-webkit-line-clamp` property is how we can specify the number of visible lines.
 It’s important to pair this with `webkit-box-orient: vertical` otherwise the content will be laid out horizontally.

-Lastly, `overflow: hidden` keeps and text beyond the `line-clamp` value from being visible, and `text-overflow: ellipsis` gives us our nice ellipsis effect.
+Lastly, `overflow: hidden` keeps any text beyond the `line-clamp` value from being visible, and `text-overflow: ellipsis` gives us our nice ellipsis effect.

 Overall, it feels a little hacky.
 Hopefully someday there will be a cleaner solution.